UPSA Gender Unit commemorates International Women’s Day 2021

-The Gender Unit of the University of Professional Studies, Accra has marked this year’s International Women’s Day with a firm call for a collective action and shared ownership for driving the gender parity agenda.
+The Gender Unit in partnership with the Drolor Centre for Strategic Leadership at the University of Professional Studies, Accra has marked this year’s International Women’s Day with a firm call for a collective action and shared ownership for driving the gender parity agenda.

 The Day was observed with a virtual seminar under the theme “Women in Leadership: Achieving an Equal Future in a COVID 19 World.”